aidatorajiro/rpizero-linux-build/README.md

    ```
 1. `sh pack.sh`
 1. `sh packsend.sh`
 1. ssh into the rpizero and edit `/boot/firmware/config.txt`.
-(Alternatively, you can edit the SD card.
-The file is at `/config.txt` in the EFI partition).
 Add following lines to the boot configuration.
+Alternatively, you can edit the SD.
+The file is at `/config.txt` in the EFI partition.
+If anything wrong happens, please edit SD directly and delete these lines to reverse changes made.
    ```
    [all]
    dtoverlay=dwc2